flightphp/docs/content/v3/en/about.md

 ## Flight and AI

 Curious how it handles AI?
 [Discover](/learn/ai) how Flight makes working with your favorite coding LLM easy!

+## Stability and Backwards Compatibility

+We value your time.
+We've all seen frameworks that completely reinvent themselves every couple of years, leaving developers with broken code and expensive migrations.
+Flight is different.
+Flight v3 was designed as an augmentation of v2, which means that the API you know and love hasn't been stripped away.
+In fact, most v2 projects will work without any changes in v3.

+We're committed to keeping Flight stable so you can focus on building your app, not fixing your framework.

 # Community